 How to Apply

-Candidates who are successful at the sift stage are advised that you will be randomly allocated to any of the participating departments.
+2022-23 Candidates who are successful at the sift stage will be randomly allocated to any of the participating departments.

-Please note that some departments require candidates to have a UK footprint for 3 years to get security clearance i.e. HO, HMT, MHCLG, MoJ and some other departments.
+Please note that some departments require candidates to have a UK footprint for 5 years to get security clearance, including the Home Office, Ministry of Defence and Office for National Statistics.

 Candidates who are successful at the sift stage will be invited for interview at one of the participating Departments.
-Interviews are likely to take place between November-December (dates differ between departments) and are done on a face-to-face basis.
-Sample interview questions are provided on the Interview Examples page.
+Interviews are likely to take place between November-December (dates differ between departments) and will be carried out virtually.

 Re-join GES after your placement

 We announced an enhancement to the already successful sandwich placement scheme by making an offer of a permanent contract (subject to security clearance) to those students to take up upon graduation (in the department they do a placement) and who:

 • Are on track for a minimum 2:1 degree in Economics

 • Are assessed to have successfully completed their placement by their line managers